Go back

 Federica: And every evening, how many dishes were there?

-Godly: Our fondue chinoise was quite well known; it wasn’t like the others.
+Godly: Our Fondue Chinoise was quite well known; it wasn’t like the others.

 Federica: Why is it called chinoise?